mikeries/node-global/README.md

 ## Global Object Properties

-So what are the Node-specific global interfaces?
-Here's the list of Node global interfaces which do not exist in browser JavaScript:
+So what are the Node-specific `global` object properties (a.k.a. interfaces)?
+Here's the list of Node global interfaces which come with Node.js and do not exist in browser JavaScript:

 * `process`: Contains the information about the system and environment, e.g., node version (`process.versions.node`)
 * `module`: Exports the functionality to be used by other programs/files, i.e., utilized to create modules
 * `exports`: Exports the functionality to be used by other programs.
 Alias of `module.exports`.
 * `require`: Imports the functionality from another file/module/package, i.e., utilizes modules
 * `Buffer`: Binary data type
 * `__dirname`: Path and folder name of the current script
 * `_filename`: Filename of the current script

 Know that `global` object has interfaces specific to Node.
-There are interfaces that are the same as in browser JavaScript:
+You can also define your own global properties (object or functions).
+Alo, there are interfaces that are the same as in browser JavaScript:

-* `setInterval()`
+* `setInterval()`: Executes a function at a certain interval
-* `setTimeout()`
+* `setTimeout()`: Executes a function with a certain delay
-* `console`
+* `console`: Print data in the terminal
-* `clearTimeout(t)`
+* `clearTimeout(t)`: Removes the function of the `setTimeout()`
-* `clearInterval(t)`
+* `clearInterval(t)`: Removes the function of the `setInterval()`

 Note: Developers you can access them with or without referring to the `global` object.
 For example, both `global.process` and `process` work the same.

 `Process`, `modules` and `Buffer` require their own lessons, so we'll cover them one-by-one later.
 For now let's look more into `process`.

 ## Explicit and Implicit Global Scoping

 Let's talk about scoping for a moment.
 We can attach any arbitrary (meaning we come up with a name) property to a `global` object explicitly, e.g.,

 ```js
 global.name = 'React Quickly'